What is Bert in Pickleball

 2. Wins You a Point

-Since Bert technique is aimed at volleying the ball towards the opponent’s feet or anywhere out of their reach, it is difficult to return.
+Since Bert is aimed at volleying the ball towards the opponent’s feet or anywhere out of their reach, it is difficult to return.
 This helps you win a point.

-3. Useful while stacking
+3. Useful while Stacking

 The execution of Bert is particularly useful while the players are also stacking.
 During stacking, one member of the team jumps over to the partner’s side of the court with their forehand in the middle.